 - Payment scheme: Free or yearly

 SSL Certificates are sometimes included in the website hosting service, but you can offer this as a separate service to your clients as well.
 This service can basically sell itself because of the protection it can offer to the client’s website.
-SSL Certificates verifies the ownership of the website, keeps their data secure, and prevents hackers from creating a fake version of their website.
+SSL Certificates verify the ownership of the website, keep their data secure, and prevent hackers from creating a fake version of the website.
 This is also a renewable yearly service where you can create a yearly income for yourself.

 - Price: $20 up to $30,000+